grifhughes/nerva/README.md

 the gradients averaged to give the final updates.
 After training, each model would vote on the class of the test data.

 4. CUDA extensions are in the works.

+5. IO should be moved to a separate library so the data can be preprocessed rather than doing it immediately before training.